top of page

 Maintain a healthy weight

-BENEFITS AND HARMS - FREQUENTLY ASKED QUESTIONS (FAQs)
+COLONOSCOPY - FREQUENTLY ASKED QUESTIONS

-What are the benefits of screening?
+What are the benefits of colonoscopy screening?

-Screening colonoscopy for colorectal cancer is recommended to start at age 50.
+Screening colonoscopy for colorectal cancer is recommended to start at age 45.
 If there is an increased risk (such as a family history of colon cancer and some other uncommon conditions) colonoscopy is recommended at an earlier age.
-If the colonoscopy is normal then it should be repeated every ten years.
-If a polyp is found then screening will be more frequent such as every five years.
-Colonoscopy can be stopped in most individuals at age 75, or at the latest 85, depending on the person’s state of health.
+If the colonoscopy is normal then it should be repeated every ten years if there is no family history.
+If polyps are found then screening will be more frequent such as every one, three or five years depending on the number, size and nature of the polyp(s).
+Colonoscopy can be stopped in most individuals at age 75, but can be extended, depending on the person’s state of health.

 Are there any problems with the preparation?